mhluska/recat/README.md

 </div>
 ```

-On first render, the component prints `Nora is asleep.` to the console.
+On first render, the component prints `Nora is asleep` to the console.

 Pressing the button will print `Nora woke up!` to the console.
 Future button
 presses will not trigger the effect since we added `isAwake` to the dependency